akshatkatre/data-pipeline-report/README.md

 The code has been modified to do the following:

 - Read a Apache web server log file
-- Identify all the high traffic dates where the webserver has more than 20000 requests
+- Identify all the high traffic dates where the web-server has more than 20000 requests
 - For each high traffic date
 	- compute the list of number of access by URI for each URI
-	- compute the list of number of access per IP address for each IP addres
+	- compute the list of number of access per IP address for each IP address
 	- compute the list of number of connections from 10  days before to 10 days after
 - Generate the report in a JSON file format